luyadev/luya/docs/guide/install-windows.md

 > `php index.php health` will make a small check if several directorys are readable etc.

-You can now log in into your administration interface `http://localhost/luya-kickstarter/public_html/admin` (depending on where you have located the luya files).
-When you have successfull logged into the administration area, navigate to **System** -> **Groups** and click **Authorizations**.
-This will open an Active Window where you can enable all permissions for your Group.
+You can now log in into your administration interface `http://localhost/luya-kickstarter/public_html/admin` (depending on where you have located the LUYA files).

 > Visit the [Installation Problems and Questions Site](install-problems.md) when you have any problems with the LUYA Setup.